Eliah7/udacity_disaster_response/README.md

 3. Run your web app: `python run.py`

-4. Click the `PREVIEW` button to open the homepage
+4. Then, open a web browser and go to http://localhost:3001/ to access the web app.